Mayra Sérbulo: Career

-It was not until 2006 that achieved international fame by participating in the film Apocalypto directed by Mel Gibson because it was one of the main characters in this story being the most successful band that has performed in her career, this work earned her many awards and international awards as well as Apocalypto was one of the highest grossing films of 2006.
+In 2006 she achieved international fame with her role in Mel Gibson's Apocalypto (2006), which would go on to be one of the highest grossing films of that year.

 In 2009 she starred in the Mexican film Spiral by Mexican filmmaker Jorge Pérez Solano where she starred as "Diamantina".
 Mayra has been nominated Sérbulo 4 Ariel "Best actress" now has a career spanning 20 years, participated in works of theater television and cine is one of the most recognized actresses Mexico internationally.

 In 2017 she started playing María in "Todos Santos", a theatre monologue written by Mónica Perea, directed by Sixto Castro Santillán, and music performed live by Ariel Torres.
 "Todos Santos" is the story of María, a domestic servant just about to leave to her hometown's party.
 While she prepares her boss´ dinner, she tells us what made her run from her town and why she must go celebrate her departed relatives in the Day of the Death.
 In between honest laughter and unbearable pain and tears, "Todos Santos" talks through several important harsh facts that indigenous people live in Mexico everyday, from the entrance of drug traffic to the forced displacement of their hometowns.
 "Todos Santos" rapidly became a great success in Mexico City after being presented in all major theatres between 2017 and early 2019.